 Hackney

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Hackney local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+This is one of 361 LAD profiles on Baseview.

-Hackney in East London has transformed from an industrial and working-class area into one of the city’s most creative and culturally vibrant boroughs.
+Overview ⁞ Hackney in East London has transformed from an industrial and working-class area into one of the city’s most creative and culturally vibrant boroughs.
 It is known for its markets, art galleries, green spaces like London Fields, and a thriving tech sector around Shoreditch.

+Who governs Hackney?
 The local government for this district is: The London Borough of Hackney (London Borough).

 Constituencies in Hackney